kus/cs2-modded-server/README.md

 ## About

 A single modded Counter-Strike 2 (CS2) Modded Dedicated Server that you can [change the active mod](#changing-game-modes) on the server from chat or server console.
-[Maps are configured per game mode](#setting-maps-for-different-game-modes) and change when the game mode changes.
+[Maps are pre setup and configured per game mode](#setting-maps-for-different-game-modes) and change when the game mode changes.

 Each game mode has a hand full of maps preset so you are ready to go and it's [easy to add more](#setting-maps-for-different-game-modes).